869 Jōgan earthquake: Description in public archives

 Although this earthquake occurred in the frontier region of the ancient Japanese Empire based at Kyoto, a short and precise official record of this catastrophe was left.
 The description in Nihon Sandai Jitsuroku [True History of Three Reigns of Japan] (901) reads as follows:

 Tectonic setting

-The northern part of Honshu lies above the convergent boundary between the over-riding Okhotsk Plate (a proposed microplate within the North American Plate) and the subducting Pacific Plate.
+The northern part of Honshu lies above the convergent boundary between the over-riding Okhotsk microplate (a proposed microplate within the North American plate) and the subducting Pacific plate.
 This boundary has been associated with a series of large historical earthquakes, originating either from rupture along the plate interface or from deformation within either the over-riding or subducting plates, many of them triggering a destructive tsunami, such as the 1896 Sanriku earthquake.

 Damage

 In the area which the earthquake struck, the Imperial Court of Japan battled with an indigenous people of the Tōhoku region, Emishi, at that time.
 According to Nihon Sandai Jitsuroku, around 1,000 people were killed by the tsunami.
 There are legends about the earthquake from Tōhoku region to Bōsō Peninsula.
 The tsunami caused extensive flooding of the Sendai plain, determined to have reached at least 4 km inland, destroying the town of Tagajō and its castle.
 Archaeological investigations have identified the remains of 8th and 9th century buildings beneath the town, covered by sediments dated to the middle of the 10th century.